WeblateOrg/weblate/docs/contributing/debugging.rst

 :file:`/var/log/messages` or :file:`/var/log/syslog` (depending on your syslog daemon configuration).

+The Celery process (see :ref:`celery`) usually produces own logs as well.
+The example system-wide setups log to several files under :file:`/var/log/celery/`.

 Docker containers log to their output (as usual in the Docker world), so you can look at the logs using ``docker-compose logs``.